Winterland Productions

 Winterland Productions was a merchandising and licensing company in the pop culture industry.
-The company, which sold concert T-shirts, music memorabilia, and eventually, official sports team merchandise, was co-founded by legendary concert promoter Bill Graham and music business executive and entrepreneur Dell Furano.
+The company, which sold concert T-shirts, music memorabilia, and eventually, official sports team merchandise, was co-founded by legendary concert promoter Bill Graham, Donald Hunt and music business executive and entrepreneur Dell Furano.

 History

 Origins

 In 1974, Graham and Furano (as well as Furano's brother Dave Furano and Donald Hunt) teamed up to co-found Winterland Productions.
 According to Dell Furano, who at the time was the manager of the Winterland Ballroom, Grateful Dead's drummer Bill Kreutzmann's wife suggested they set up a table to sell T-shirts in the lobby of the venue after concerts.
 (The name Winterland Productions referenced the Winterland venue, which was made famous by Graham as a performance site for many famous rock musicians.)

 Winterland, which is credited as "the first concert T-shirt manufacturing company," soon became the leading merchandising and licensing company in the early days of the concert industry.
 The company established its headquarters in San Francisco, where it did all the design, production, warehousing, and shipping of its products.